brunoamaral/gregory-ai/README.md

 - [ ] [Hugo](https://gohugo.io/)
 - [ ] [Mailgun](https://www.mailgun.com/)

-## Setup the environment
+## Install

 1. Edit the .env file to reflect your settins and credentials.
 2. Execute `python3 setup.py`.
 The script will check if you have all the requirements and run the Node-RED container.
-3. Run `sudo docker-compose up -d` to fetch the required images and run the
+3. Run `sudo docker-compose up -d` to fetch the required images and run

 The final website is built by running `python3 ./build.py`.

-## Running django
+4. Install django

 Once the db container is running, start the admin container and run the following: